 Enterprise Architect has a wide range of tools that support all three of these representations, with many extended features such as searching, sorting, layout, filtering, alternative images and simulations that allow an architect to create visually compelling representations of the architectural content.

 Enterprise Architect has a number of tools for working with elements in a list.
-These tools can be applied to any type of element including Principles, Business Drivers, Requirements, Applications, Interfaces, Technology Devices and more.
-The Specification Manager is a powerful tool that can be used to create and view any type of element in a visually appealing word processor-type or spreadsheet-type format.
+These tools can be applied to any type of element, including Principles, Business Drivers, Requirements, Applications, Interfaces, Technology Devices and more.
+The Specification Manager can be used to create and view any type of element in a visually appealing, word processor-type or spreadsheet-type format.
 The properties of the listed elements can be displayed and any number of properties can be added or removed from the display, including Tagged Values.
 The properties can be edited for each row of the list, including selecting values from drop-down lists such as selecting a status.
 Filters appear below the header of each column and can be applied to restrict the display to elements that meet a particular condition.
-Changing any of the details of an element, including its name and description, will change it in every other part of the repository including the Project Browser and all diagrams in which it appears.
+Changing any of the details of an element, including its name and description, will change it in every other part of the repository, including the Browser window and all diagrams in which it appears.

-The same diagram can be altered to show the detail of the interface that has been rolled-up in the diagram above.
-This is a powerful facility that allows repository content to be automatically altered to create alternative views for different stakeholders.
+The same diagram can be altered to show the detail of the interface that has been rolled-up in the previous diagram.
+This facility that allows repository content to be automatically altered to create alternative views for different stakeholders.

 The Relationship Matrix and Gap Matrix are grids that allow the relationships between two sets of element to be visualized in a matrix format with one set of elements on the horizontal axis and the other on the vertical axis.
 Markers at the intersection of a column and a row indicate information about the relationship between the two elements.